bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 miniDLNA used much less CPU resources than Twonky and up to 5 times less memory during normal operation.

-Every time the system boots Twonky seems to spend about 15 minutes performing some kind of index check that consumes the most of the system's CPU resources however miniDLNA starts without any significant CPU utilization.
+Of particular note, every time the Seagate Central boots the Twonky service seems to spend about 15 minutes performing some kind of index check that consumes the most of the system's CPU resources however miniDLNA starts without any significant CPU utilization.

 As per the Troubleshooting section, miniDLNA does take a long time to perform the initial indexing of media content but this only occurs